AnaPana-zz/ahoyhoy-docs/docs/contents/advanced_usage.rst

     >>> from ahoyhoy.lb import RoundRobinLB
     >>> rrlb = RoundRobinLB(provider)
     >>>
-    >>> from ahoyhoy.client import ClientBuilder
+    >>> from ahoyhoy.client import LBClientBuilder
-    >>> client = ClientBuilder.with_lb(rrlb)
+    >>> client = LBClientBuilder().add_lb(rrlb).build()
     >>> client.get('/')
     <Response [200]>
     >>> client.get('/')
     <Response [200]>
     >>> client.get('/')
     <Response [200]>

 Let's walk through this example step by step.

     >>> from ahoyhoy.utils import Host
     >>> host1, host2, host3 = Host('badhost2.bla', 80), Host('google.com', 80), Host('badhost3.bla', 80)

-All the hosts passed to the load balancer have to be named tuples with `address` and `port` parameters.
-By default protocol will be calculated automatically by the :meth:`service discovery adapter's method <ahoyhoy.servicediscovery.servicediscovery.ServiceDiscoveryAdapter.calculate_protocol>`.
-Later we'll show an example of how the protocol can be specified explicitly.
+All hosts passed to the load balancer should be `Host` named tuples containing `address` and `port` fields.
+The default protocol (http or https) will be calculated automatically by the :meth:`service discovery adapter's method <ahoyhoy.servicediscovery.servicediscovery.ServiceDiscoveryAdapter.calculate_protocol>`.

     >>> from ahoyhoy.lb.providers import ListProvider
     >>> provider = ListProvider(host1, host2, host3)

 `Provider` is an interface for providing list of hosts to the load balancer.
-Custom providers have to be instantiated from the :class:`~ahoyhoy.lb.providers.iprovider.IProvider` class.
+Custom providers should be derived from the :class:`~ahoyhoy.lb.providers.iprovider.IProvider` class.

-In our example we use :class:`~ahoyhoy.lb.providers.ListProvider`.
-All it does is returns the list of given earlier hosts.
+In this example we use :class:`~ahoyhoy.lb.providers.ListProvider`.
+It simply returns the list of hosts from before.

-Now it's time to create the load balancer instance and pass the provider into it.
-We're using round robin algorithm for this example.
+Now we create the load balancer instance and give it the provider.
+We use a round robin algorithm for this example.

     >>> from ahoyhoy.lb import RoundRobinLB
     >>> rrlb = RoundRobinLB(provider)

-And finally the last step is to create a client, which will use our load balancer.
+And finally we create a client, using our load balancer.

-    >>> from ahoyhoy.client import ClientBuilder
+    >>> from ahoyhoy.client import LBClientBuilder
-    >>> client = ClientBuilder.with_lb(rrlb)
+    >>> client = LBClientBuilder().add_lb(rrlb).build()
     >>> client.get('/')
     <Response [200]>
     >>> client.get('/')